-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in breast implant lawsuits.
-We are handling individual litigation nationwide and currently accepting new breast implant complications cases in all 50 states.
+The Product Liability Litigation Group at our law firm is an experienced team of personal injury lawyers that focus on the representation of plaintiffs in textured breast implant lawsuits.
+We are handling individual litigation nationwide and currently accepting new textured breast implant complications cases in all 50 states.

 Again, if you or a loved one has been diagnosed with cancer or had a doctor suggest breast implant removal because of a predisposition of cancer, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and our attorneys can help.
+You may be entitled to a settlement by filing a breast implant cancer lawsuit and our attorneys can help.